 United States border patrol agents secure the country's international land borders and coastal waters between Ports of Entry.
 They're part of the U.S. Customs and Border Protection unit of the U.S. Department of Homeland Security.
 Their primary focus is to apprehend or stop illegal border crossers, criminals, and potential terrorists from entering the U.S. and carrying out illegal activities and attacks.

 The job of a border patrol agent often includes:

 - Watching the border and standing guard

-- Tracking suspected smugglers and illegal border crossers
+- Detecting, tracking, and apprehending suspected smugglers and illegal border crossers

 - Making arrests